JapaneseJLPT

 that means; signifies

-This word means 'hope.'
+This character means 'mountain.'

 11